9 Weird Noises Your Body Makes and What to Do About It

 Ladies, you have likely experienced a fart-like noise exiting your vagina.
 Don’t blush—it’s a very normal result of air pockets moving out of the vagina.
 (FYI: Expelling gas from the rectum, on the other hand, happens due to bacterial activity in the gut.)
 Queefing is likely to occur during intercourse and exercise, activities that displace air inside of the vagina.
 Luckily, queefing is completely harmless and has no medical consequences.
 Watch out for these silent signs that your body might be in big trouble.

-Ring, ring—no, it’s not your cell, and no, you’re not going crazy.
+Ring, ring—no, it’s not your cell, and no, you're not going crazy.
 Nearly everyone experiences tinnitus, or ringing ears, at some point in their life.
-Infections, very loud noise, and aging can damage hair cells in the ear, causing the cochlea (a sense organ that translates sound into nerve impulses) to send signals to the brain even when sound is not present.
+Infections, very loud noise, and aging can damage hair cells in the hear (not to be confused with the hair on your head), causing the cochlea (a sense organ that translates sound into nerve impulses) to send signals to the brain even when sound is not present.
 The issue typically resolves itself, but if a phantom sound lasts more than two days or you also experience pain, see a doctor, who may test you for infection or neurological issues.
 These small body changes can signal a serious problem.

 Thank your diaphragm, the muscle beneath the lungs that helps you breathe, for the loud “hic!” sound that appears at the most inopportune moments.
-When the diaphragm contracts involuntarily, the top of your windpipe closes immediately, causing the common hiccup noise.
+When the diaphragm contracts involuntarily, vocal cordsclose, causing the common hiccup noise.
 Eating too quickly, drinking too much alcohol, or taking certain medications have been associated with hiccups, though the exact cause is still unclear.
-“Anything that causes your stomach to become distended can cause hiccups,” says gastroenterologist Timothy Pfanner, MD, assistant professor of internal medicine at the Texas A&M Health Science Center College of Medicine, in College Station, TX.
+“Anything that causes your stomach to become distended can cause hiccups,” says gastroenterologist Timothy Pfanner, MD, assistant professor of internal medicine at the Texas A&M Health Science Center College of Medicine, in College Station, Texas.
 Unlike other uncontrollable reflexes such as sneezing or coughing, there is no clear, useful purpose for hiccups.
 Short bouts are harmless, but persistent hiccups that last for more than 48 hours could be a sign of a more serious health issue and should be evaluated, says Dr. Pfanner.
 This could be a sign of an underlying medical condition, as this one university student learned.

 Whistling in your nose